najoshi/sickle/README.md

 `sickle se` takes an input fastq file and outputs a trimmed version of that file.
-It also has options to change the length and quality thresholds for trimming, as well as disabling 5'-trimming and enabling removal of sequences with Ns.
+It also has options to change the length and quality thresholds for trimming, as well as disabling 5'-trimming and enabling truncation of sequences with Ns.

 #### Examples